New York Paycheck Calculator

 State income tax brackets

-New York’s income tax is relatively progressive which helps in maintaining the state’s competitive edge.
+New York’s income tax is relatively progressive, which helps maintain the state’s competitive edge.

 Refer to Tax Foundation for more details.